-At Nahcotta, the propeller steamers Shamrock and Reliable would met the train at the end of the Nahcotta dock, and pick up passengers bound for South Bend across Willapa Bay.
-In 1896, another steamer employed on the Willapa Bay run was the Edgar.
+At Nahcotta, the propeller steamers Shamrock and Reliable would meet the train at the end of the Nahcotta dock and pick up passengers bound for South Bend across Willapa Bay.
+In 1896, another steamer, the Edgar, joined the Willapa Bay run.

-Razor clams were canned here and the original canneries can still be seen.
-Interpretive sites describe the history of this native crop as well as other fishing interests.
+Razor clams were canned along the shore and the original canneries can still be seen.
+Interpretive sites describe the history of this native shellfish as well as other fishing interests.